oracle/bpftune/FEATURE_PLAN.md

 would only update buffer sizes for example if we came within 1.5% of buffer limit, and only increase buffer size by 1.5%.

-### Summarize/suggestion modes

-- add an additional tuner callback that explains changes made;
-  describe().
-It should use scenario descriptions plus history of tuning events to describe overall changes and why
-- analyze mode which looks at current state without changing it.
-  Downside is we cannot then assess the results of changes we made.

 ### TCP buffer tuner improvements
 - one problem is hard to have a one max buffer size to fit all;
   can we use snd buffer clamping (via bpf_setsockopt) to clamp for